nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 {{< note >}}If you have a DNS record allocated for `cafe.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}

+This example demonstrates a redirect from `http://cafe.example.com/tea` to `http://cafe.example.com/organic`.

 ```shell
 curl -L --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/tea --include
 ```